impres-lab/leafkin/README.md

 leaf_length_measurements %>% select(1:6)

 If you make sure that the selected columns contain your data and not any extra column, processing of the data should now be errorless.

+2. Error when creating the pdf containing cell length fit plots: cannot open file

+This means that you have a pdf opened with exactly the same name as the one the get_pdf_with_cell_length_fit_plots() function is trying to create.
+This happens for instance when you create a pdf file with the get_pdf_with_cell_length_fit_plots() function, open the created pdf and run the function again with the pdf file still open.
+With the pdf file still open, R cannot replace the old file by the new file.
+Just close the pdf file and you should be able to run the function again.